-- Are experts in oral, written, visual, and digital communication and are prepared to lead and teach others in these areas.
+- Refine your oral, written and digital communication skills and prepare to lead and teach others in these areas.

 Convenient, two-year program